-Supported by a NEFA – National Dance Project touring grant, Cardell Dance Theater is touring, starting at Black Mountain Museum in North Carolina, then continuing on to the Ferst Center in Atlanta, and the Dance Complex in Massachusetts and an international engagement at EDANCO, the Dominican Republic, supported by The Mid Atlantic Foundation.
+Supported by a New England Foundation for the Arts – National Dance Project touring grant, Cardell Dance Theater performed at Black Mountain College Museum, North Carolina, the Ferst Center in Atlanta, the Dance Complex in Massachusetts, URBN Center Westphal College Black Box Theater at Drexel University and Palacio de Las Bellas Artes at Festival de Danza Contemporanea EDANCO in the Dominican Republic, supported by The Mid Atlantic Foundation.

 Cardell Dance Theater has received funding from John Simon Guggenheim Memorial Foundation Fellowship Swarthmore College Project, The University of the Arts, Georgian Court University Summer Research Grant, The Pew Center for the Arts & Heritage Project grant, Mid Atlantic Foundation for Arts, and New England Foundation for the Arts, National Dance Project, and NEFA Finalist Award.

 The company also receives partial support from The Philadelphia Cultural Fund, a multi- year grant, City of Philadelphia’s Art in Action Initiative managed by the Office of Arts Culture and the Creative Economy.